TanishqKhetan/Traffic-SIgn-Recognisation/README.md

 ## CNN model

-One of the types of feed-forward neural network is a convolutional network, CNN.
+One type of feed-forward neural network is a convolutional network, CNN.
 A CNN analyses visual images by processing data in a grid-like architecture.
 It is also referred to as a ConvNet.
-To find and categorise items in an image, a convolutional neural network is employed and also makes it its main usecase.
+A convolutional neural network is employed to find and categorize items in an image and make it its primary use case.
 There are different layers used in a CNN like:
 - pooling
 - dense